tkgregory/gradle-github-actions-example/README.md

 The project includes a single [workflow](/.github/workflows/gradle.yml) which executes the above 3 scenarios.

-See *[Actions](https://github.com/tkgregory/gradle-github-actions-example/actions)* for all the results.
+See *[Actions](https://github.com/tkgregory/gradle-github-actions-example/actions)* for all the results.Minor change